csev/dazzleSketch/README.md

 * ctrl-- Make pen narrower
 * ctrl-= Make pen wider

 While you are scribbling most mouse movements will be taken over by DazzleSketch.
 If you hover over a link, the a:hover action will not happen and you might not be able to click on a link in the HTML document until you clear the sketch overlay with ctrl-`.
 This is because DazzleSketch makes an HTML5 canvas that covers the entire window area and uses z-index to be "on top" of the other HTML content on the page.
 When you clear the screen, the DazzleSketch canvas is placed behind the rest of the content using z-index so all the normal mouse movements apply to the web content.

+If you are using DazzleSketch in a Reveal.js persentation, each time you switch slides, the drawing canvas is cleared and set to transparent.

 For me, I have a <a target="_blank" href="http://www.amazon.com/gp/product/B00115OFJK/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00115OFJK&linkCode=as2&tag=drchu02-20&linkId=VKON6Z2MQ3TLWN6S">Wacom Cintiq 12WX 12-Inch Pen Display</a><img src="http://ir-na.amazon-adsystem.com/e/ir?t=drchu02-20&l=as2&o=1&a=B00115OFJK" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />
 that I remap the keys to make the drawing very smooth for nice drawings while recording lectures for my online classes.